valdep/TakeHomeTest/README.md

+Name : Valentin Depoisier

+Mail : valentin.depoisier@gmail.com

-In this repo you will find my implementation of the Take Home Test.
+In this repo you will find my implementation of the Take Home Test in Python.

 # My best project